-As required by the provisions of Section 102 of the Companies Act, 2013, the following Explanatory Statements set out all material facts relating to the business mentioned under Item Nos.
-4 to Item Nos.
-8 of the accompanying Notice.
+As required by the provisions of Section 102 of the Companies Act, 2013 and regulation 36 of the SEBI (LODR), the following Explanatory Statements set out all material facts relating to the special business mentioned under Item Nos.
+4 of the accompanying Notice.